woo-kyu/woo-kyu.github.io/_posts/Machine_Learning/2023-09-24-Bias_and_Variance_Trade_Off.md

 # Regularized loss function

-- more higher models complexity is following to increasing models parameters
+- More higher models complexity is following to increasing models parameters
 - If models complexity is higher, that will be lead to results that over-fitting
 - So, If models complexity is pretty high, do learn significant parameters in the data-sets
 - It means, make 0 what unnecessary parameter